HamzaMawazKhan/hamzamawazkhan.github.io/README.md

 ## Projects 🖥️

 ### **Demand Forecasting & Visualization of Store Sales**
-- Developed a demand forecasting model to predict store sales using FB Prophet, achieving a 4.9% MAPE after preprocessing and feature engineering using techniques such as anomaly detection, encoding, hyperparameter tuning etc.
+- Developed a demand forecasting model to predict store sales using **FB Prophet**, achieving a 4.9% MAPE after preprocessing and feature engineering using techniques such as anomaly detection, encoding, hyperparameter tuning etc.
 - Communicated key technical findings to the business for downstream inventory management and sales optimization through communicable plots using matplotlib and seaborn.

 [FB Prophet Demand Forecasting - Store Sales](https://github.com/HamzaMawazKhan/FB-Prophet-Demand-Forecasting-Store-Sales)